giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 `tau = V * Q / (I * b)`

-where `Q` is the first moment of the sub-area cut by the neutral axis.
+where `Q` is the first moment of the sub-area cut by the neutral axis, evaluated consistently with the same weighted section model.

 ---
 ## 16 - 17 Torsion constant methods for tagged polygons (`@cell` / `@wall`)